 Do you find yourself experiencing emotions more deeply and intensely than those around you?
-Perhaps you’re told you are “too sensitive” or “too emotional.”
-For those who feel emotions more intensely than others, their brain is processing information differently and reflecting on a deeper level it may even manifest as being exceptionally perceptive.
-Yet these individuals can also be easily overwhelmed by the constant wave of feelings and overstimulation.
+Perhaps you’ve been told you’re “too sensitive” or “too emotional.”
+For some people who feel emotions more fiercely than others, their brain might be processing information differently.

-For the 15 to 20 percent of the population who are classified as a “highly sensitive person,” there are other contributing factors that also play a role, like grief, life situations, or even a mental health condition.
+For the 15 to 20 percent of the population who are classified as what’s known as highly sensitive people, there are other contributing factors that are likely to play a role, like grief, life situations, or even a mental health condition.

-More complex emotions, such as frustration, humility, and nostalgia, on the other hand, are viewed as a combination of basic emotions and some additional thinking.

-Frustration, for example, could amount to anger combined with thinking there is no hope or way out of a situation.
-The key in these instances is to understand the power our thinking can be.
-We need to realize that we can control our responses to external experiences, even when we feel our emotions are uncontrollable.
+Frustration, for example, may stem from anger combined with thinking there’s no hope or any way out of a situation.
+The key in these instances is to understand just how powerful our thinking can be.
+We need to realize that we can control our responses to external experiences, even if we feel that our emotions are uncontrollable.

 Causes of Heightened Emotion

 Remember that emotions in and of themselves are not only normal, but also necessary.
 You can’t go through life void of all emotion.
 It’s just not possible.

 So why are we sometimes so much more emotional?
 Why do we sometimes feel out of control?